Why is Silver Less Expensive Than Gold?

 Both gold and silver are mined, however the mining and chemical extraction processes for gold are known to be more difficult.
 Therefore, these processes can add cost to the end gold product, compared to silver.

-Gold has been used as a form of money for centuries; it doesn’t tarnish like silver and so the low maintenance nature of this metal may also add appeal, adding a few extra digits onto the price.
+Gold has been used as a form of money for centuries; it doesn’t tarnish and so the low maintenance nature of this metal may also add appeal, adding a few extra digits onto the price.

 Both gold and silver are malleable metals that can be easily shaped into coins, bars and jewellery.
 However, gold has a higher density than silver which means a little can go a long way.